gditzler/GenomicsCourse-Sp2015/README.md

 module load python/2.7.8
 source /path/to/bashrc
 ```
-to every script you submit to the queuing system.
+to every script you submit to the queuing system unless you are using Qiime.
+If you're using Qiime then remove the python module line.

 # Software Intstalled